cytoscape/cytoscape/README.md

 #### Status:
 - 11/14/2016 - Updated for Cytoscape 3.5 release
+- 09/15/2016 - Added information on external repositories

 ## Introduction
 Cytoscape is a fairly complex application and its core distribution has multiple repositories for managing its code.
 This repository contains top-level pom file and utility script for building Cytoscape core distribution.
 Most App developers won't need to clone this repository.
 Keep reading below to learn about how to work with Cytoscape's source code.